tasuki/continugo/README.md

 ## Rules

 1. You know [how to play go](https://online-go.com/learn-to-play-go/).
-Exceptions below.
+Exceptions and clarifications below.
 2. Go is played on an empty square, called a board.
 It may have lines drawn on it who cares about those.
 3. **Stones may not overlap.**
 4. A point on the board where a stone would fit is called a spot.